 In this session, Pam Horack, Charesse Hagan, and Amber Foreman will help you visualize and create the targeted workflows you need for your business.
 Designed for those new to the industry or veteran planners, this interactive session will focus on the nuances of using the workflows feature within Wealthbox.
 In addition, Pam, Charesse, and Amber will share solutions to the challenges you face implementing Wealthbox features for daily task management.
 Creating real-life processes specific to your firm is the payoff for attending this session.
 You will walk away from this hands-on discussion with a workflow strategy for clients, opportunities, and projects that you can easily replicate when you return to your office.

 Your mom understands you and is there to provide good advice.
 Pam Horack is Your Financial Mom and she does the same thing for working families.

 Using the concept of Your Financial Tower, she simplifies money concepts into processes that anyone can implement.
 She noticed that brokers in corporate America targeted business owners and wealthy clients.
 Her intuition said those who needed the most help were working families with homes and retirement savings.
 This underserved group had more questions than money and needed someone to give their financial needs the attention they deserved.

 She started Pathfinder Planning to provide personal financial planning advice and asset management for a simple fee to solve financial challenges for employees and their families.×

-Charesse Hagan is an operations consultant who works exclusively with financial planners.
+Charesse Spiller is an operations consultant who works exclusively with financial planners.
 Charesse proactively engages with each firm to analyze their current processes, create new systems, and implement them so they can seamlessly scale their business.

 Her experience working with multiple firms across the United States has shown her the ins-and-outs of what makes a financial planning firm successful while drawing key knowledge from three core areas: the financial planning process, the client experience, and technology integrations.